-This Management's Discussion and Analysis ("MD&A") has been prepared as of January 24, 2019 should be read in conjunction with the Company's November 30, 2018 unaudited condensed interim consolidated financial statements with accompanying notes ("F2019-Q1 Interim F/S") which have been prepared in accordance with IAS 34 Interim Financial Reporting, and the Company's audited consolidated financial statements with accompanying notes and related MD&A for the fiscal year ended August 31, 2018 ("F2018") which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
-The F2019-Q1 Interim F/S follow the same accounting policies and methods of computation as compared with the most recent fiscal financial statements.
+This Management's Discussion and Analysis ("MD&A") has been prepared as of April 29, 2019 should be read in conjunction with the Company's February 28, 2019 unaudited condensed interim consolidated financial statements with accompanying notes ("F2019-Q1 Interim F/S") which have been prepared in accordance with IAS 34 Interim Financial Reporting, and the Company's audited consolidated financial statements with accompanying notes and related MD&A for the fiscal year ended August 31, 2018 ("F2018") which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The February 28, 2019 unaudited condensed interim financial statements follow the same accounting policies and methods of computation as compared with the most recent fiscal financial statements.